tobiasdigital/blueprints-learn.en/help/blueprints/customer-journey-analytics/overview.md

 thumbnail:
 ---

-# Customer Journey Analytics blueprint
+# Customer Journey Analytics Blueprint

 ## Description

 Customer Journey Analytics enables brands to unify customer data and behavior from various interaction channels and sources to create a journey based view of all customer interactions.
-Reporting and analysis can then be performed in the Customer Journey Analytics tool to evaluate and gain insight into customer interaction and behavior patterns, including top/bottom converting paths, top viewed content, categories and products, what campaigns resulted in conversion and increased engagement, as well as tool usage analysis to optimize self-service experiences as some examples.
+Reporting and analysis can then be performed in the Customer Journey Analytics application service to evaluate and gain insight into customer interaction and behavior patterns, including top/bottom converting paths, top viewed content, categories and products, what campaigns resulted in conversion and increased engagement, as well as tool usage analysis to optimize self-service experiences as some examples.

 ## Scenarios